RasaHQ/rasa/docs/versioned_docs/version-2.3.x/reference/rasa/utils/train_utils.md

 update_confidence_type(component_config: Dict[Text, Any]) -> Dict[Text, Any]
 ```

-Set model confidence to cosine if margin loss is used.
+Set model confidence to auto if margin loss is used.

+Option `auto` is reserved for margin loss type.
+It will be removed once margin loss is deprecated.

 **Arguments**: